top of page

 Trees in Baldwin Park

-If you have ever wandered through Matthias Baldwin park, especially in the spring, you may have caught yourself wondering "What kind of tree is that?"
+If you have ever wandered through Matthias Baldwin Park, especially in the spring, you may have caught yourself wondering "What kind of tree is that?"
 This page will provide links to the many trees in the Park, using the map below to outline six separate triangles to allow smaller bites to be analyzed.
 Click on the letter or letters in the triangle of interest to be taken to a page with the trees in that triangle.
 This inventory is a work in progress, so not all trees are linked to as yet.
+There is also a page for lichens, mosses, and mushrooms here.

 There will eventually be a link from each of the six triangles to a description of the trees in that triangle.
 In the description will be the common name, the scientific name, a few quick facts about the tree, photos of the tree in its Park setting, and a high school botany refresher with most of the trees.